 Moreover, the survey is now conducted annually and not quarterly, as it used to.

-Finally, in order to reduce the administrative burden of enterprises, ELSTAT has developed a web application, which was put in force for the first time for reference year 2016.
+Finally, in order to reduce the administrative burden of enterprises, ELSTAT has developed a web application, which was set in force for the first time for reference year 2016.
 Moreover, pre-filled web or paper questionnaires, already including the products known to be produced by the surveyed unit, are used.

 17.1.
 Data revision - policy